Minor in Classics

 Students must maintain a minimum cumulative GPA of 2.0 in all political science and history courses required for the minor.

-Students must complete each POLI course with a C- or higher for the course to meet a degree requirement in the Department of History and Political Science.
+Students must complete each HIST or POLI course with a C- or higher for the course to meet a degree requirement in the Department of History and Political Science.

 |Choose either Ancient Greece or Ancient Rome:||3|

 and Elementary Classical Greek II 1

 |Select three of the following courses not taken above (at least one must be upper division):||9-12|

 |Core I (counts as 2 of 3 elective courses)|